concord-consortium/littlechef-servers/README.md

     librarian-chef install

-### Setup a new server
+### Setup a new lab.server

-Spin up server in Cloud
+1. Spin up an ubuntu lucid server (could be AWS or could be elsewhere)

+    If you are using AWS then use `ami-8e40e7e7` so step 2 can be skipped

-Install ChefSolo on the new server
+2. Install ChefSolo

         fix node:$HOSTNAME_OF_SERVER deploy_chef

-Install apache on the server to get started

-    fix node:$HOSTNAME_OF_SERVER recipe:apache2

-This will then put a new json file in the nodes folder to record the recipies

-Alternatively you can copy an an existing json file in the nodes folder, and give it the hostname then run
+3. Install node.server

-    fix node:$HOSTNAME_OF_SERVER
+        fix node:$HOSTNAME_OF_SERVER role:node-server

 ### TODO